 We’ve heard reports and rumors about a few different systems, including a more powerful offering.
-That rumored system is still up in the air, but Nintendo has officially announced the handheld-focused Nintendo Switch Lite for release later this year.
+That rumored system appears to actually be one with an improved battery life, but Nintendo has officially announced the handheld-focused Nintendo Switch Lite for release later this year.

 The Nintendo Switch Lite is a lighter, smaller, and less expensive alternative to the standard Nintendo Switch System, with play limited to the console’s handheld mode.
 Since the system cannot be docked, the Joy-Con controllers have been replaced with similar-looking control sticks and buttons on either side, mimicking the layout of the Joy-Con but without being removable.